-- As from 1 January 2022, the maximum amount allowed for Social Insurance Contribution purposes is €58.080 per annum for monthly paid employees, €58.084 per annum for weekly paid employees, €4.840 per month for monthly paid employees and €1.117 per week for weekly paid employees. - The amount of contributions to Social Cohesion Fund is calculated on the total emoluments with no upper limit. - An employer who has in place an annual vacation leave system which provides for more days than the ones provided under the Central Holiday Fund, he may obtain permission from the Social Insurance Department to be exempted from contributing to the Central Holiday Fund. - The employer pays to the Social Insurance Department on a monthly basis his share of the contributions together with the amounts deducted from the emoluments of his employees.
-Penalties apply in case of late payment (maximum of 27%). - As from 1 January, 2019 contributions of self-employed individuals are subject to the rate of 15,6%.
-It should be mentioned that the amount of the contributions is subject to a lower and a maximum limit, depending on the profession or trade of the self-employed person. - The lower limits of income on which self-employed persons pay social insurance contributions are:
+- The amount of contributions to Social Cohesion Fund is calculated on the total emoluments with no upper limit. - An employer who has in place an annual vacation leave system which provides for more days than the ones provided under the Central Holiday Fund, he may obtain permission from the Social Insurance Department to be exempted from contributing to the Central Holiday Fund. - The employer pays to the Social Insurance Department, on a monthly basis, his share of the contributions together with he amounts deducted from the emoluments of his employees.
+Penalties apply in case of late payment (with a maximum penalty of 27%). - As of 01/01/2024 the social Insurance contribution rates will increase to 8,8% for employees and employers and to 17,6% for self-employed.

+The minimum amount of insurable earnings for the period on which self-employed persons pay social insurance contributions per category are: